 Methods of modifying activities are created to design achievable lifestyles where they are happy and occupied.
 The qualities of information that captures their attention is identified and used to enable their best ability to function.
 Compensatory methods are utilised for information that fails to capture their attention and tasks which are too difficult so they and their loved ones don't need to worry.
 Keeping someone happy and occupied doing activities that they value, enjoy and captures their attention, reduces the burden of care on carers.
 Someone is less likely to find themselves in troublesome behaviour when they are positively occupied as opposed to having nothing to do.
 Having something positive to do also improves their quality of life.

-A consultation service may be provided for Aged Care facilities.
+A consultation service may be provided for Residential Aged Care facilities.
 Activities are designed that residents can do that they enjoy and sustains their attention.
 This is harder than it looks.
-This is a cost effective way of managing challenging behaviour that is more humane than expensive sedation, sound proofing and suffering or being bored to death.
+This is a cost-effective way of managing challenging behaviour that is more humane than expensive sedation, sound proofing and suffering or being bored to death.

-This is a private consultation service located in Sydney, Australia and a private practice rate of $150 per hour is charged.
-The reports have been used in a medical legal context to assist in deciding what level of support a person requires in order to live in a least restrictive environment.
+This is a private consultation service located in Sydney, Australia.
+The reports have been used in a medico legal context to assist in deciding what level of support a person requires in order to live in a least restrictive environment.
 Please contact Susan Pordage for further details.